EdgePi-Cloud/edgepi-python-sdk/README.md

 # stop continuous conversions
 edgepi_adc.stop_conversions(ADCNum.ADC_1)
 ```
-For more sample code, please refer to each module's documentation by following the links provided in the 'Implemented Modules' section below.
+For further details on this and other modules, please refer to each module's documentation by following the links provided in the `Implemented Modules` section below.
 # Implemented Modules
 The EdgePi SDK contains modules intended to represent each connected peripheral device onboard the EdgePi.
 Below is a directory of the currently available modules.
 * [Thermocouple](src/edgepi/tc)